bergesinstitute/grafmethodenglish/book-3-unit-7.md

 *We are having a party on Saturday.* (Vamos a hacer una fiesta el sábado).

-> In Spanish you can also use the present tense for confirmed future plans: *Mañana vuelo a Londres.*
+> In Spanish we can do something similar with the standard present tense: *Mañana vuelo a Londres.*

-> 🔹 En español también podemos usar el presente para planes futuros confirmados: *Mañana vuelo a Londres.*
+> 🔹 En español podemos hacer algo similar con el presente de indicativo: *Mañana vuelo a Londres.*

-# Travel and transport vocabulary (vocabulario: viajes y transporte)
+# Travel and transportation vocabulary (vocabulario: viajes y transporte)

     trip [trɪp] - viaje